 This is becoming less typical as organizations recognize its futility.
 However, certain companies require auditors to include suggestions for correction of nonconformities.
 This is difficult, time-consuming, and risky; it may also be nonconforming with registrar policy and procedures (for reasons previously discussed).
 The auditors have to be very careful about any suggestions because their knowledge of the auditee’s systems is so very limited.
 Their ability to make valued criticism is so limited, in fact, that in many cases, it is useless and best omitted.

 As part of the value-added approach to auditing, the audit team should provide improvement suggestions relating to:

-- Areas of concern where controls are in place and conforming with requirements, but in the auditor’s experience and judgement, appear weak and likely to lead to a nonconformity in the future
+- Areas of concern where controls are in place and conforming with requirements, but in the auditor’s experience and judgment, appear weak and likely to lead to nonconformity in the future

 - Reference and date of the audit

 - Audit scope and objective